 can pull through from either side, so tow vehicle would not need to be disconnected.

 Within vicinity of quite a few Antebellum plantation homes on the Mississippi river.
-Approx. an hour drive from New Orleans.
+I have a sheet made up that has map and area attractions if so needed.
+I'm approx. an hour drive from New Orleans.
 I'm a reviewer for freecampsites.net so I can answer any questions on free boondocking sites in the area.

 If you've seen my youtube videos you know that I can cook cajun food.....or if you want some Crawfish "mudbugs", I know quite a few fishers that I can get live crawfish from at good prices.
 I have all of the necessary equipment to boil em up for ya.
 And not just limited to crawfish.....catfish, alligator, turtle, frog, shrimp, crabs.
 There are plenty of cajun delicacies to cook and enjoy.